The future of home nursing care: What might 2030 bring?

 Increased need for care at home

-Remote monitoring and other digital technologies are encouraging the feasibility and popularity of care at home.
-For example, to support independent living within the home as an alternative to residential care, clients can be provided with an alarming fall mat which will alert clinicians of the incident for a quick response.
-Smart devices that monitor vital signs could be employed to alert care staff of when an individual requires hospital admission.
-This serves as a way to prevent conditions from deteriorating to the point that they require admission.
+Remote monitoring and other digital technologies are making care at home both more feasible and more popular.
+For example, to support independent living as an alternative to residential care, clients may be provided with an alarmed fall mat which alerts clinicians of an incident, enabling a rapid response.
+Smart devices that monitor vital signs could also alert care staff when an individual requires hospital admission.
+This proactive approach helps prevent conditions from deteriorating to the point where admission becomes necessary.

 An ageing population

-Many studies are revealing that the world is currently seeing a growth in the percentage of an ageing population, with notable increases in Japan, China and Europe.
+Many studies show that the world is experiencing significant growth in the proportion of older people, with notable increases in Japan, China, and Europe.
 According to the UN:

 “Population ageing is poised to become one of the most significant social transformations of the twenty-first century, with implications for nearly all sectors of society, including labour and financial markets, the demand for goods and services, such as housing, transportation and social protection, as well as family structures and intergenerational ties.”

-As we adjust to a world in which there are a greater number of elderly people than ever before, we will have to consider the healthcare issues that could come with that.
-Diseases and illnesses that affect elderly people will require quick diagnosis and there may be more healthcare staff needed to provide treatment.
+As we adapt to a world where there are more elderly people than ever before, we must also prepare for the healthcare challenges this brings.
+Conditions that commonly affect older people will require rapid diagnosis, and there will be increasing demand for healthcare staff to provide treatment and support.

-This is why healthcare providers are beginning to use AI-based automatisation to perform some of the tasks involved in caring for patients.
-AI can now be found at almost every step of the care-pathway, from intelligent tracking of biometric information to early diagnosis of disease.
-AI can assist both patients and their families to understand possible treatments and it’s also being used by clinicians to treat conditions more efficiently.
+This is why healthcare providers are beginning to use AI-based automation to take on some of the tasks involved in patient care.
+AI is now integrated at almost every stage of the care pathway, from intelligent tracking of biometric information to the early diagnosis of disease.
+It can support patients and their families in understanding treatment options, and is also being used by clinicians to deliver care more effectively.

 Future of homecare